Heading to Florida? These 2 days in Key West Itinerary will help you plan the perfect trip to the southernmost point of the United States.

 Key West is Florida’s southernmost point and a small island city in Florida but it has a lot to keep you busy.
 This sub-tropical town features a unique combination of cultural influences.
-Key West is a perfect place for people looking for a laid-back vacation with warm weather, delicious cuisine, and a colourful cultural vibe.
+Key West is a perfect place for people looking for a laid-back vacation with warm weather, delicious cuisine, and a colorful cultural vibe.

 I won’t say that Key West is a cheap place to visit in Florida, especially during peak months it can break your bank.
 But if you research well before your journey, a relaxing weekend vacation in Key West won’t burn a hole in your pocket.
-To get the most of your Key West trip, check out this 2 days in Key West itinerary guide.
+To get the most out of your Key West trip, check out this 2 day in Key West itinerary guide.

-When to Visit Key West
+Best time to visit Key West

 Summer is hot and humid in Key West and it is also the season of deadly hurricanes.
 Most tourists avoid visiting Key West in summer.
 On the other side, the winter months are the peak time in Key West.
 Most people love to visit Key West between November and March when the weather is perfect to get around the city and the chances of rain are very less.

 However, if you are on a budget or looking for a peaceful vacation with the least crowds, spring(March to May) is the best time to visit Key West.
 The winter crowds disappear, the sun is bright but bearable, the temperature hovers between the 70s and 80s and the best thing is that you can get some amazing hotel and flight deals during these shoulder months.

 Key West International Airport which is located directly on the island is the closest airport to this city.
 Major Florida cities like Miami, Orlando, Tampa, and Fort Myers have non-stop airline service to Key West.
 You can also get non-stop flight from New York, Boston, Chicago, Washington DC, and many other major cities.